Blendify/blender-manual/trunk/blender_docs/manual/render/blender_render/textures/influence/material/bump_and_normal.rst

    they can simulate that pixel being moved at any direction, in an arbitrary way.
-   The drawbacks to normal maps are that unlike bump maps, which can easily be painted by hand, normal maps usually have to be generated in some way, often from higher resolution geometry than the geometry you're applying the map to.
+   The drawbacks to normal maps are that unlike bump maps, which can easily be painted by hand, normal maps usually have to be generated in some way, often from higher resolution geometry than the geometry you are applying the map to.

    Normal maps in Blender store a normal as follows: